sumbach/modern-cljs/doc/tutorial-17.md

 </div>
 ```

-has to be transformed in the following HTML fragment
+has to be transformed to the following HTML fragment

 ```html
 <div>